applied-ai-lab/compliant_controllers/ReadMe.md

 ## Sending Smooth Trajecotories and Replanning

 As mentioned, this controller is a compliant controller wrapping a [`JointTrajectoryController`](http://wiki.ros.org/joint_trajectory_controller).
-You can send a **sparse** trajectory to this controller and the controller will interpolate between the points.
-Additionally, it is possible to send a new trajectory to the controller and it will **replace** the previous plan and interpolate between the current motion and the new trajectory.
-This permits continuous replanning currently tested at ~10Hz.
+You can stream a set point message or a **sparse** trajectory, which is a list of set points.
+When a single set point is sent to the controller, this will be the input to the control algorithm.
+Alternatively, the controller will interpolate between the current robot motion and the input trajectory.
+This is explained in more detail in the subsections below.

-### Replanning Tips
+### Streaming Joint Trajectory Points

+Streaming single [`JointTrajectoryPoint`](https://docs.ros.org/en/noetic/api/trajectory_msgs/html/msg/JointTrajectoryPoint.html) at high frequency works well for closed-loop replanning and tele-operation.
+This is achieved by publishing [`JointTrajectoryPoint`](https://docs.ros.org/en/noetic/api/trajectory_msgs/html/msg/JointTrajectoryPoint.html) to the [`JointTrajectoryController`](http://wiki.ros.org/joint_trajectory_controller) topic.

+### Sending Joint Trajectories

+Sending a [`trajectory of set points`](https://docs.ros.org/en/noetic/api/trajectory_msgs/html/msg/JointTrajectory.html) to the `JointTrajectoryController's`](http://wiki.ros.org/joint_trajectory_controller) action server, triggers the controller to interpolate between the robot's current motion and the new trajectory.
 Documentation on replanning with the trajectory follower controller is found [`here`](https://wiki.ros.org/joint_trajectory_controller/UnderstandingTrajectoryReplacement).

 The controller interpolates between trajectories using splines of varying order.
 See the table below for more details: